savoirfairelinux/jami-project/docker/README.md

 # Packaging dockerfiles

-This folder contains Dockerfiles for building Ring.
+This folder contains Dockerfiles for building Jami.
 They are used by Makefile.packaging, at the root of this repository

+It also contains Dockerfiles for testing Jami.
+They will install all the required dependencies in this way using their image we can save time in our testing process.

 ## 32bit images